Cardiff School of Education & Social Policy>Courses>Consolidation Programme for Newly Qualified Social Workers

 • A qualified social worker and on the Register of Social Care Wales, or Social Work England, or the Scottish Social Services Council or the Northern Ireland Social Care Council, (and then be required to remain on the Register in order to obtain an award).

-• All applications from independent candidates should come through the Supporting Agency, which tends to be your nearest Local Authority Training Department.
+• All applications from independent candidates should come through the supporting agency, which tends to be your nearest Local Authority Training Department.
 Please contact your nearest Local Authority Training Department for more information on how to apply for the Consolidation Programme at Cardiff Met.

 How to Apply